Lemongrass Essential Oil Benefits: When Life Gives You Lemongrass…

 Benefits Of Lemongrass Oil For Skin

-Lemongrass oil also acts as a strong inhibitor of microbial growth in and outside the body.
-This means that it can be used to help cure or treat internal infections that are often caused by malignant bacteria such as stomach bugs, colon infections (due to a lack of regular cleansing which lemongrass oil contributes to) and even throat infections.
-This also means that it can be applied externally to combat infections such as athlete’s foot -- another reason to keep a bottle in your car or gym bag at all times!
+Lemongrass oil also acts as a strong inhibitor of microbial growth both inside and outside the body.
+This means that you can use it to help cure or treat internal infections from malignant bacteria.
+Examples of these include stomach bugs, colon infections (due to a lack of regular cleansing which lemongrass oil contributes to), and even throat infections.
+This also means that you can apply it externally to combat infections such as athlete’s foot.
+Just another reason to keep a bottle in your car or gym bag at all times!

-This also means that it can be used to strengthen hair follicles or applied to the lower gums to prevent teeth from coming loose or falling out.
+This also means that you can use it to strengthen hair follicles or applied to the lower gums to prevent teeth from coming loose or falling out.
 By contracting the blood vessels, the astringent qualities of lemongrass oil also tighten the skin cells.
-This means it can be used to clean clogged pores of dead skin cells and impurities that our skin is exposed to on a daily basis (pollution in air molecules, excessive sebum oil buildup, etc.) and seal those pores afterward.
-This prevents any further buildup of impurities which generally lead to blackheads and acne.
+This means that you can use it to clean clogged pores of dead skin cells and impurities that your skin is exposed to on a daily basis (pollution in air molecules, excessive sebum oil buildup, etc.) and seal those pores afterward.
+This prevents any further buildup of impurities which generally leads to blackheads and acne.

-The lemongrass extract can also be used to treat wrinkles and skin elasticity by tightening and moisturizing the affected areas.
-Over time, and with continued use, you can slow the aging process and reduce the signs of wrinkles on your face, ensuring that you take care to stay out of direct sunlight for long periods of time and stay hydrated.
+You can use the lemongrass extract to treat wrinkles and skin elasticity by tightening and moisturizing the affected area.
+Over time, and with continued use, you can slow the aging process and reduce the signs of wrinkles on your face, ensuring that stay hydrated and take care to stay out of direct sunlight for long periods of time.
 This equally applies to cellulite and stretch marks.

-However, we strongly advise that you consult your local doctor before consuming lemongrass oil (or any essential oil extract for that matter) during or directly after a pregnancy due to the fact that this is really potent stuff and even though it is generally safe to use during and after pregnancy, you might suffer from allergies or other issues that could be caused by regular use.
+However, we strongly advise that you consult your local doctor before consuming lemongrass oil (or any essential oil extract for that matter) during or directly after a pregnancy.
+This is due to the fact that this is really potent stuff.
+Even though it is generally safe to use during and after pregnancy, you might suffer from allergies or other issues that could be caused by regular use.
 Always better to be safe rather than sorry!

 How To Apply Lemongrass Essential Oil To Skin